Synduality: Echo of Ada: Development and release

 The game was first announced as Synduality at PlayStation's State of Play on September 14, 2022.
 It was planned to be released in 2023.
 The game's subtitle, Echo of Ada, was revealed at AnimeJapan in March 2023.
 An anime series, Synduality: Noir, was announced with the game and premiered on July 11, 2023.
 The anime series chronologically takes place 20 years after the events depicted in Echo of Ada.

 Echo of Ada was released on January 23, 2025 for PlayStation 5, Xbox Series X/S, and Windows via Steam.
 The game's first major update, titled Season 1, was released on February 6, 2025, adding a new map East Amasia, craftable items, and various rewards.
 Season 2, titled Punishing Lands, was launched on May 23, 2025.
+Season 3, titled Ender Busters, was launched on October 16, 2025.

+On September 27, 2026, Bandai Namco Entertainment announced Echo of Ada would be taken offline in May 2027.
+It will be updated as a single-player game that doesn't require online players.

 Reception

 Synduality: Echo of Ada received "mixed or average" reviews from critics according to review aggregator website Metacritic.
-21% of critics recommended the game according to OpenCritic.
+20% of critics recommended the game according to OpenCritic.
 In Japan, four critics from Famitsu gave the game a total score of 29 out of 40.